xor9237/brazil_ecommerce/README.md

-2. Where does the most revenue coming from?

-3. What is the most popular products?
+2. What is the most popular products?
+(Which product is creating revenue the most?)

-4. The month with the highest revenues (sales prediction)
+3. The month with the highest revenues (sales prediction)

-5. Customer satisfaction with products(1,2: unsatisfied, 3: moderate, 4,5: satisfied). --> Product Quality
+4. Customer satisfaction with products(1,2: unsatisfied, 3: moderate, 4,5: satisfied). --> Product Quality

-6. Delivery Performance (Consumption of time till the arrival of the parcels)
+5. Delivery Performance (Consumption of time till the arrival of the parcels)